davidpeikrishvili/Honeypot/README.md

 ### Database Backup (Required)
+**Summary:** The json file that uploaded had all the infromation about the incoming attacks, their IPs and which honeypot trapped them.
+The RDBMS that MHN-Admin uses is probably SQL database.

 Both the Gifs use the same method to initialize the VM and set up the honeypot.
 I skipped the downloading phase because it took up time and it made the gifs larger.